gomathishankar28/ms1_bentovanindia/README.md

 **The ideal client for this business is:**
 *	English speaking.
 *	Has an infrastructure for a home kitchen
-*	Has a team of at least 4 people to work for the kitchen
+*	Has a team of at least 4 people to work for in the kitchen.
+*   Is proficient in cooking authentic North-Indian cuisine.
+*   Has the resources to deliver food in/ around Eindhoven centrum & High tech campus.
 *	Lives in the Eindhoven.

 ### **Visitors to this website are searching for:**
 *	An homemade  wholesome gluten free budget lunch to be delivered near their workplace
-*	Make weekly orders.
+*	A glimpse at the menu for the week before placing their order.
+*   A lunch delivery service that has a fixed subscription fee for a week.
+*   An option in the website to place an order.

 ### **This Website  is the best way to help them achieve these things because:**
-*	Most of the home kitchen which deliver lunch boxes at door step are unorganized.
+*	Most of the home kitchens which deliver lunch boxes at door step are nacent and  unorganized.
-*	Most of the home kitchen receive orders via phone calls or DM’s which can be easily messed up.
+*	Similar delivery services receive orders via phone calls or DM’s which can be source for human errors.
-*	Most of the home kitchen receive  enquiry phone calls for information about their location, pick up points and menu which can be avoided by creating a website and having all these information there.
+*	Most of the home kitchens receive enquiries through phone calls for information about their location, pick up points and menu which can be avoided by creating a website and having a single source of information.

 ## **Wireframe mockups**
 *	[Home](https://github.com/gomathishankar28/ms1_bentovanindia/tree/master/assets/images/wireframes/wireframes_bvi.pdf)